databricks/terraform-provider-databricks/docs/resources/sql_endpoint.md

 The following arguments are supported:

-* `name` - (Required) Name of the SQL endpoint.
+* `name` - (Required) Name of the SQL warehouse.
 Must be unique.
 * `cluster_size` - (Required) The size of the clusters allocated to the endpoint: "2X-Small", "X-Small", "Small", "Medium", "Large", "X-Large", "2X-Large", "3X-Large", "4X-Large".
-* `min_num_clusters` - Minimum number of clusters available when a SQL endpoint is running.
+* `min_num_clusters` - Minimum number of clusters available when a SQL warehouse is running.
 The default is `1`.
-* `max_num_clusters` - Maximum number of clusters available when a SQL endpoint is running.
+* `max_num_clusters` - Maximum number of clusters available when a SQL warehouse is running.
 This field is required.
 If multi-cluster load balancing is not enabled, this is default to `1`.
-* `auto_stop_mins` - Time in minutes until an idle SQL endpoint terminates all clusters and stops.
+* `auto_stop_mins` - Time in minutes until an idle SQL warehouse terminates all clusters and stops.
 This field is optional.
 The default is 120, set to 0 to disable the auto stop.
 * `tags` - Databricks tags all endpoint resources with these tags.
 * `spot_instance_policy` - The spot policy to use for allocating instances to clusters: `COST_OPTIMIZED` or `RELIABILITY_OPTIMIZED`.
 This field is optional.
 Default is `COST_OPTIMIZED`.
 * `enable_photon` - Whether to enable [Photon](https://databricks.com/product/delta-engine).
 This field is optional and is enabled by default.
-* `enable_serverless_compute` - Whether this SQL endpoint is a Serverless endpoint.
-To use a Serverless SQL endpoint, you must enable Serverless SQL endpoints for the workspace.
+* `enable_serverless_compute` - Whether this SQL warehouse is a Serverless endpoint.
+To use a Serverless SQL warehouse, you must enable Serverless SQL warehouses for the workspace.
 * `channel` block, consisting of following fields:
   * `name` - Name of the Databricks SQL release channel.
 Possible values are: `CHANNEL_NAME_PREVIEW` and `CHANNEL_NAME_CURRENT`.
 Default is `CHANNEL_NAME_CURRENT`.
 * `warehouse_type` - [SQL Warehouse Type](https://docs.databricks.com/sql/admin/sql-endpoints.html#switch-the-sql-warehouse-type-pro-classic-or-serverless): `PRO` or `CLASSIC` (default).
 If Serverless SQL is enabled, you can only specify `PRO`.